-The current President, Alberto Fernández, took office in 2019.
-The President is head-ofstate and government and serves as Commander-in-Chief of the Armed Forces.
+The current President, Javier Gerardo Milei took office in 2023.
+The President is head-of-state and government and serves as Commander-in-Chief of the Armed Forces.
 The President is responsible for appointing all military, civil, and judicial officers, as well as the Chief of the Cabinet of Ministers.

-Elected in 2019, Argentina's Vice President (VP) is former President Cristina Fernández de Kirchner (see p.
-14 of History and Myth), whose formal role is to succeed the President in case of death, incapacity, resignation, or other reasons to leave office.
+Elected Vice President in 2023, is

+Victoria Villarruel, whose formal role is to succeed the President in case of death, incapacity, resignation, or other reasons to leave office.